chris24csuf/CPSC449/Readme.md

 ```

 ## Deployment and Operations
-This was tested on Tuffix environment.
+This was tested on TuffixVM environment.

 #### Installation for foreman, Gunicorn3 and Caddy1
 1. Install Gunicorn3